RedisLabs/redislabs-docs/content/rc/administration/configure/backups.md

         1. Choose a **REPLICATION** mode for the account.
         1. Click the **CREATE STORAGE ACCOUNT** button.
         1. Continue to step 2.2.
-    b.
-To use an existing storage account, select it by clicking on it.
+    1. To use an existing storage account, select it by clicking on it.
 1. Click the **MANAGE ACCESS KEYS** button at the bottom of the page.
 1. Copy your storage account's **PRIMARY ACCESS KEY**